 Wendy: Writing is solitary, so my jobs get me out and working with a wide variety of people.
 This gives me balance, and also, income.
 Also, both jobs are detail-oriented, and so I’ve developed skills of organization and checking things over from all angles, which are great skills for writing fiction.
 It’s also nice to meet a steady stream of new people, because they remind me how unique every individual is.

 Mitten: Where do you get most of your writing ideas?
 Do you write them down, keep them in a computer file or just store them in your memory?

 Wendy: All of my writing ideas come from my imagination.
 I’ve always had a vivid inner life.
 While people, places, stories might spark an idea, it’s imagination that runs away with it and pushes the spark into a story.

 I usually write down ideas on a scrap of paper.
 I have file folders both on my computer and in my cabinet, full of half-baked ideas.
 The ideas that really won’t let go, I spend more time with.
 I spend a lot of time thinking before I begin writing, especially for novels and I never talk about what I’m writing until it’s ready to be seen.

 Mitten: We all have favorite writers that inspire us.
 Name two of yours and why you like them.

 Rather than pick writers, I’m going to pick books.
 THE DARK, by Lemony Snicket and Jon Klassen is one of my favourite picture books because it’s so good at setting the creepy tone we are all taught to believe about the dark, and then, the book shows us that the dark isn’t so bad after all.
 You can read more about some of my favourite picture books on this post and this other post for Nerdy Book Club.

 Mitten: What’s the best piece of advice you’ve ever received as a writer for children?
 Why?

-And remember, the next Writer Spotlight may be shining on you!
+And remember, you never know when the Writer Spotlight will shine on you!